nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 Login for employees                       | Only allow employees to access the backend admin web application.
 Management of products and its variants   | Search products and CRUD operations on products and its variants.
 Management of orders                      | Search orders and RUD operations on orders.
 Create operation of orders is done by the server on successful checkout from Stripe.
 The admins do not create directly create an order.
 Management of users                       | RUD operations on users for owner only.
 Create operation of users is done by the server when a customer register for an account.
-The admins do not directly create an user.
+The admins do not directly create a user.

 ## 5. Technologies Used

 Technology                                                                                | Description
 ----------------------------------------------------------------------------------------  | -----------
 [Bookshelf.js](https://bookshelfjs.org/)                                                  | JavaScript ORM used for querying and forming relationship in the project's database
-[cloudinary](https://cloudinary.com/)                                                     | Image hosting servise used to upload and store the project's images
+[cloudinary](https://cloudinary.com/)                                                     | Image hosting service used to upload and store the project's images
 [connect-flash](https://github.com/jaredhanson/connect-flash)                             | Middleware to enable flash messages for Express.js
-[cors](https://expressjs.com/en/resources/middleware/cors.html)                           | Midlleware to enable CORS for Express.js
+[cors](https://expressjs.com/en/resources/middleware/cors.html)                           | Middleware to enable CORS for Express.js
-[csurf](https://expressjs.com/en/resources/middleware/csurf.html)                         | Midlleware to enable CSRF for Express.js
+[csurf](https://expressjs.com/en/resources/middleware/csurf.html)                         | Middleware to enable CSRF for Express.js
 [db-migrate](https://github.com/db-migrate)                                               | Database migration framework for node.js, allowing for easy database migrations.
 [Express.js](https://expressjs.com/)                                                      | The API uses Express.js, a fast, unopinionated, minimalist web framework for Node.js.
 CRUD for the database was created using the framework.
-[express-async-errors](https://github.com/davidbanham/express-async-errors)               | Handles aysnc errors in Express.js
+[express-async-errors](https://github.com/davidbanham/express-async-errors)               | Handles async errors in Express.js
 [express-session](https://expressjs.com/en/resources/middleware/session.html)             | Middleware to create sessions on Express.js
 [forms](https://github.com/caolan/forms)                                                  | Forms framework for node.js
 [hbs](https://handlebarsjs.com/)                                                          | Template framework for Express.js view engine